 Sorting in Bedrooms – If bedrooms are not close to the laundry room, have 2 sorting baskets in each bedroom.
 Make one basket for lights and one basket for dark or colored clothes.
 Again, do whatever you have to do to get your family to use these baskets for good laundry habits.

 Laundry Habits – How Often Should You Do Laundry?

 Wash only one or two family member’s clothing at a time – Mixing everyone’s laundry together and doing it daily requires WAY too much sorting and work on your part.

 Weekly laundry over daily laundry – I wash mine and my husband’s clothes once a week.
 That’s it!
 Try it, you’ll like it.
 One or two family member’s laundry at a time once a week has simplified our home so much!

 Older Children get right-of-passage to using the machines on their own – When my children are between 10-14 years old, I give them the right-of-passage to be allowed to use the washing machine.
 I show them how to sort their clothes, use detergent, and turn on the machine.
-Usually they are happy to have control of an area of their lives.
-If you have trained them right from the beginning, they have probably been helping you wash, sort, and fold clothes all along anyways.
+Usually, they are happy to have control of an area of their lives.
+If you have trained them right from the beginning, they have probably been helping you wash, sort, and fold clothes all along anyway.

 Do Less Laundry!

 Most families are just plain doing too much laundry!
 Towels can be used more than once or twice.
 You are clean when you use them, so why wash them each time they are touched?
 Install hooks in bathrooms so towels can easily be dried and reused.
 Wash sheets less often.
 Wear PJs more than one night.
 Teach your family to think before tossing a barely worn item into the laundry hamper.
 Get your family on your side to help create less laundry and less stress keeping all these clothes washed.